 Certified Ethical Hacker (CEH) v11, a certificate with a name that gives people the impression you’re indeed an official ethical hacker.
-In this write-up I’ll provide some information about my preparations, my experience with taking the exam and concluding thoughts about this certificate.
+In this write-up, I’ll provide some information about my preparations, my experience with taking the exam, and concluding thoughts about this certificate.

 I started studying one month in advance of the exam.
 On average, I studied 3 hours per day.
-However, there were some days when I studied more and some when I studied less due to live happening.
+However, there were some days when I studied more and some when I studied less due to life happening.
 Let’s look at the timeline.

 I studied the parts that were missing from the study guide by searching for them online.

 I bought the CEH v10 practice exam from Boson.
 It contained 600 exam questions, divided into 4 exams.
 I did all 600 questions in my third week of studying.
-When I answered incorrectly, the correct answer was shown with explanation.
+When I answered incorrectly, the correct answer was shown with the explanation.
 This was a great way of understanding why I answered incorrectly and studying the material.

 While studying, a nice surprise hit me.
 One week before my exam, I received a free upgrade to Boson practice exams for CEH v11.
 This practice exam bundle contained 375 exam questions, divided into 3 exams.

 The difference between v10 and v11 in terms of exam questions was apparent.
-While v10 questions were worded like: “Which of the following best described X?”, v11 questions were worded like: “Brend, a user, receives an email that appears to be from his bank.. [insert rest of phishing story here]..
+While v10 questions were worded like: “Which of the following best-described X?”, v11 questions were worded like: “Brend, a user, receives an email that appears to be from his bank.. [insert rest of phishing story here]..
 What type of attack did Brend experience?”.
-The v11 questions provided context of a situation and asked what definition is related to the provided situation.
+The v11 questions provided the context of a situation and asked what definition is related to the provided situation.

 Taking the exam

 I took the CEH exam on location.
 As I’m a morning person, I scheduled my exam for Monday at 9:30 in the morning.
 This allowed me to study all weekend to be fully prepared for the exam.
 Some general tips that work well for me: